blockfirm/pine-payment-server/README.md

 ### `POST` /v1/users/:userId/contact-requests

 Endpoint to send a contact request to a user.
-Requires remote [authentication](#authentication).
+Requires external [authentication](#authentication).

 #### Parameters